Four heads are better than three

 We now state our main ``navigation-theoretic'' contribution.
-In \cite{SaTo17}, for a f.g.\ group $G$ and $n \in N$, a class of $G$-subshifts is denoted by $\mathcal{S}(G, n)$.
-This is the class of subshifts defined by group-walking finite-state machines with $n$ heads (see \cite{SaTo17} or Section~\ref{sec:SubshiftCorollary} for the definitions).
+In \cite{SaTo17}, for a f.g.\ (finitely-generated) group $G$ and $n \in N$, the class of $G$-subshifts defined by group-walking finite-state machines with $n$ heads is denoted by $\mathcal{S}(G, n)$.
+See \cite{SaTo17} or Section~\ref{sec:SubshiftCorollary} for the definitions.
 The following is a slight adaptation of a result of \cite{SaTo17}.

 \begin{lemma} If $G$ has bounded torsion and has $\phi$-impredictable word problem for fast-enough growing $\phi$, then $\mathcal{S}(G \times \Z, 3) \subsetneq \mathcal{S}(G \times \Z, 4)$. \end{lemma}